kobyyoshida/ELK-Server/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _ What is the main advantage of automating configuration with Ansible?_
 - The main advantage of using Ansible is to automate the deployment of each of the DVWA-VMs into one command.

-The playbook implements the following tasks:
-- _ In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.